Richmond.gov.uk

 Trial approach one

-This trial will take a wholly manual approach to weed removal.
+This trial took a wholly manual approach to weed removal.

-Our street cleansing team will come in fortnightly to remove problematic weeds as identified in above section, either by hand or using mechanical wire brushes in kerb channels.
+Our street cleansing team went in fortnightly to remove problematic weeds, either by hand or using mechanical wire brushes in kerb channels.

 • St Margarets Drive